vehicle-lang/vehicle/ARCHITECTURE.md

 Architecture
 ============

-* Parser for frontend language is generated via BNCF
+* Parser for frontend language is generated via BNCF (version 2.9.0 and above)

 * Syntax-driven elaboration to core language